PaddlePaddle/PaddleClas/docs/en/tutorials/install_en.md

 Docker is recomended to run Paddleclas, for more detailed information about docker and nvidia-docker, you can refer to the [tutorial](https://www.runoob.com/docker/docker-tutorial.html).

+When you use cuda10.1, the driver version needs to be larger or equal than 418.39.
+When you use cuda10.2, the driver version needs to be larger or equal than 440.33.
+For more cuda versions and specific driver versions, you can refer to the [link](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).

 If you do not want to use docker, you can skip section 1.2 and go into section 1.3 directly.